hotellinawebmaster/SouvenirScoutJetPackCompose/README.md

-# SouvenirScoutJetPackCompose Re-Code Examples, from XML to JetPack
+# Re-Code Examples, from XML to JetPack
 This is an example of how I coded the old Policy fragment from xml to JetPack Compose.

 A snippet of the old fragment is here